Overview of Linux Patch Management

 One option is to perform a "push install" of the agent from the Security Controls console.
 You can do this a couple of different ways:

 •Within your Linux machine group, select the machines in the bottom pane and then click Install / Reinstall agent.

-•On the Linux patch tab in Machine View, right-click the Linux machines and install the desire agent policy.
+•In Machine View, right-click the Linux machines and install the desire agent policy.

 If you performed a power status scan on your Linux machines, you can also perform this step from the Results list in the navigation pane.